basicallydan/danhough.com/busking/2017-10-21-kings-cross.md

 Easily the first performance of _New Shoes_ by Paolo Nutini.
 Really excellent I think.
 I put heart and soul into it.
 Many people watched from afar... but nobody tipped me for it.
 Oh well!

 Special mention to a performance of Oasis's _Don't Look Back In Anger_ which captured the imagination of a friendly man and two women who all sang along and even got a few other people involved.
 And maybe the video they took will show up on Instagram or Facebook, we'll have to see!

+{% include _pull-right-image.html paragraph="The view from the pitch." src="/img/busking/2017-10-21-kings-cross-2.jpg" %}

 ## How to improve